-- Hiei of YuYu Hakusho had a "jagan" (lit. "evil eye") eye in the middle of his forehead, which bestows vaguely-defined psychic powers and a huge power boost when activated.
+- Hiei from YuYu Hakusho had a "Jagan" (lit. "evil eye") eye in the middle of his forehead, which bestows vaguely-defined psychic powers and a huge power boost when activated.
 The trauma of this implantation actually made him vastly weaker at first, but over the next few arcs he recovers all of his old power and can use the jagan on top of it.
 His Eyepatch of Power came in headband form.

 - A couple exist in Naruto: the Sharingan, the Byakugan, and the Rinnegan.